Pylons/pyramid/docs/narr/introduction.rst

 When you use a :term:`renderer` with your view callable, you are freed from needing to return a "webby" ``Response`` object.
-Instead your views can return a simple Python dictionary.
-Pyramid will take care of rendering the information in that dictionary to a ``Response`` on your behalf.
-As a result, your views are more easily tested, since you don't need to parse HTML to evaluate the results.
-Pyramid makes it a snap to write unit tests for your views, instead of requiring you to use functional tests.
+Instead your views can return a simple Python dictionary. :app:`Pyramid` will take care of rendering the information in that dictionary to a ``Response`` on your behalf.
+As a result, your views are more easily tested, since you don't need to parse HTML to evaluate the results. :app:`Pyramid` makes it a snap to write unit tests for your views, instead of requiring you to use functional tests.

 .. index::
    pair: renderer; explicitly calling